 An insight into version control management in DevOps

 The goal of DevOps teams is to adopt the principles of Agile while using cutting-edge tools to boost productivity and deployment speeds.
 One of the essential tools successful DevOps teams utilize to speed up deployments and cut down on development time is version control, commonly known as source control.
-Teams of software engineers can collaborate more quickly because of version control thanks to the rapidly changing IT world of today.
+Teams of software engineers can collaborate more quickly because of version control systems thanks to the rapidly changing IT world of today.

 When it comes to DevOps success, robust version control solutions utilized to their maximum potential are crucial.
 Let’s briefly go through the fundamentals of version control for the purpose of clarity.

-What is version control?
+What is version control System?

-When it comes to open source projects, GitLab has become something of a de facto standard version control tool.
-Tools for version control, such as GitLab, record all of the revisions made to a project over time, along with details such as when they were made, what was changed, and who made the revisions.
+It also maintains details such as when the changes were made, what was changed, and who made the revisions.
 Annotations explaining why changes were made typically included as part of the submission process in most version control technologies, providing essential context to anyone who reviews the updated version of a file.

 Branches can be created from the primary project “trunk” in order to test modifications independently of the original codebase.
 These can be “merged” back into the main project after testing and verification are complete.
 With this kind of version control in place, different programmers can work on the same project at the same time without causing dependency problems or interfering with each other’s progress.